RIT-EVT/APM/docs/source/index.rst

 To see documentation for EVT-core please see `EVT-core <https://evt-core.readthedocs.io/en/latest/>`_

-The APMManager is designed to control the power distribution for the DEV1 electric dirtbike designed by the EVT team.
+The APM is designed to control the power distribution for the DEV1 electric dirtbike designed by the EVT team.
 It will control the bike start up sequence, provide 12V and 5V power to the bike electronic systems (excluding main motor), and detect faults in the power system.